Get a quote in minutes – not weeks or months.

 Any startup that provides professional services and consulting to others based on professional expertise should consider E&O insurance.
 E&O protects against claims that allege damages arising from technology services you have provided and your customers and partners will typically require it.

-As the technology sector continues to grow, businesses categorized as software as a service (SaaS), web development, payment process, and anything else handling sensitive data will increasingly require a technology E&O policy.
+As the technology sector continues to grow, businesses categorized as software as a service (SaaS) (read our guide on insurance for SaaS companies), web development, payment process, and anything else handling sensitive data will increasingly require a technology E&O policy.

 In 2019, every company that has an online presence should have a cyber liability policy.
 If you store customer credit card information, Social Security numbers, or any other personal information online, cyber insurance adds a layer of protection in the event of a data breach or software outage.
 Cyber insurance policies can protect from the perils associated with being an online business, such as data breaches, cyber thefts, and phishing attempts.
 Cyber liability and (tech) E&O are often combined to create broader coverage for tech companies.